kzeng10/fusdvs/README.md

 To do:
 - Admin permissions
 	- Authentication for removing people from the list
+	- Ability to change channels
 	- Password-protected channels
-		- option to add password to new channels
+		- alert upon changing channels
-- Channel-specific lists of people (ability to add people to the list)
 - Mobile-friendly...
 - Or, put the list of people in a separate admin page (with password) and adding names to another page